Falcion/Falcion/README.md

 And this is an additional list of tools that are not listed above:

-- WSL:
+- hooks & webhooks:
-  - Debian;
+  - hooks by git;
-  - Ubuntu;
+  - hooks by husky;
-- Husky's hooks;
-- Adobe's ecosystem (Photoshop, Illustrator and etc.);
-- Bash, powershell & batch;

 <br/>